lallaria/Archipelago/worlds/dontstarvetogether/docs/en_Don't Starve Together.md

 The generator will ensure progression logic to be able to reach your goal, which you have 3 difficulties to choose from:
 - Easy: Ensure items useful for your survival such as weapons, armor, lighting, seasonal gear, and base structures.
 - Advanced: Expects you to know the game well and to survive seasons under-equipped.
-- Expert: Expects you to be a pro and survive in riskier conditions, such as entering the ruins without light, etc.
+- Expert: Expects you to be a pro and survive in riskier conditions, such as entering the ruins with nothing but a torch, etc.

 ## When the player receives an item, what happens?

 New recipes will appear in your crafting menu, and will appear as prototypable if you have the materials, without the need to be near a crafting station.

 ## Which items can be in another player's world?